-Lead support is provided by Nicola and Beatrice Bulgari and the Ford Foundation.
+Lead support for Musical Connections is provided by Nicola and Beatrice Bulgari and the Ford Foundation.

 Major funding is provided by Ameriprise Financial and MetLife Foundation.

 Additional support has been provided by JMCMRJ Sorrell Foundation.